Making a Halloween Card

 September 27, 20130 found this helpful

-This is a guide about making a haunted house card.
+This is a page about making a haunted house card.
 Halloween is the time for lots of spooky, fun crafts.
 If you like to make greeting cards, don't let this holiday pass you by.